dama-lab/mouse-brain-atlas/Tc1_Cerebellum/README.md

 [![DOI](https://zenodo.org/badge/166476589.svg)](https://zenodo.org/badge/latestdoi/166476589)

-This mouse cerebellar atlas can be used for  mouse cerebellar morphometry
+This mouse cerebellar atlas can be used for  mouse cerebellar morphometry.

+We recommend to use [Multi Atlas Segmentation and Morphometric analysis toolkit (MASMAT) for mouse brain MRI](https://github.com/dancebean/multi-atlas-segmentation) along with other [mouse brain atlases](../../../) in this repo.

 ## QuickCheck